expandoco/expando-atom/README.md

 ```

 ### Basic usage
+Type Expando syntax and then run the `Expando: Expand` command or press `SHIFT+ENTER`.
+Use CTRL+` for expand-and-beautify combination.

 The following basic types are supported:
 * `string` random string value
 * `int` random integer number